-The Teen Driving Safety Research team at the Center for Injury Research and Prevention at Children's Hospital of Philadelphia has created free evidence-based teen driver safety tools for teens, parents, educators, advocates, policymakers, and primary care pediatricians.
-These teen driving safety tools are to be used to enhance teen driver safety.
+The Teen Driving Safety Research team at the Center for Injury Research and Prevention at Children's Hospital of Philadelphia has created free evidence-based teen driving safety tools for teens, parents, educators, advocates, policymakers, and primary care pediatricians.
+These teen driving safety tools are to be used to enhance teen driving safety.
 These tools include fact sheets with teenage driving tips, videos, statistics, and educational curricula.

-Teen Driver Safety Educational Resources and Tools for Families, Stakeholders, Policymakers, and Primary Care Pediatricians
+Teen Driving Safety Educational Resources and Tools for Families, Stakeholders, Policymakers, and Primary Care Pediatricians

 Parent-Supervised Driving Resources